Insper/mlops/content/modules/13-tracking/centralization.md

 ## Create Database

 !!! exercise "Question"
-    Using the database credentials provided by the teacher, make a connection to the database using DBeaver and create a database with the name following the pattern `mlflow_INSPER_USERNAME`.
+    Using the database credentials provided by the professor, make a connection to the database using DBeaver and create a database with the name following the pattern `mlflow_INSPER_USERNAME`.

     !!! danger "Important"
         Replace `INSPER_USERNAME` with your Insper username!